StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    "address_range_id", False, True, ``gen_random_uuid()``, "Unique identifier of each record."
    "first_house_number", False, False, -1, "The first house number address."
-   "first_house_number_suffix", False, False, "\"\"", "A non-integer value, such as a fraction or a character that follows the first house number address."
+   "first_house_number_suffix", False, False, "Unknown", "A non-integer value, such as a fraction or a character that follows the first house number address."
    "first_house_number_type", False, False, "", "The method used to populate the first house number address."
    "last_house_number", False, False, -1, "The last house number address."
-   "last_house_number_suffix", False, False, "\"\"", "A non-integer value, such as a fraction or a character that follows the last house number address."
+   "last_house_number_suffix", False, False, "Unknown", "A non-integer value, such as a fraction or a character that follows the last house number address."
    "last_house_number_type", False, False, "", "The method used to populate the last house number address."
    "house_number_structure", False, False, "", "The numbering structure of the address range."